MatthPapa/ECE298A-8-bit-CPU/docs/info.md

 | RST' | I/O [0] | In - Resets PC |

 ## Architecture
-- The processor's operation is coordinated by several key functional blocks:
+The processor's operation is coordinated by several key functional blocks:

 #### Control Seq:
 - This will be the brains of the CPU.
 A state machine that takes in instructions from the I/O, interprets its opcode and determines what units of the CPU need to be activated to get the requested output

 #### Arithmetic Logic Unit (ALU):
-- This unit takes in an input
+- This unit takes in an input from the registers and performs mathematical operations based off the request from Control Sequencer (Add, Sub, etc).
+It then writes the output to the accumulator

 #### Registers:
 - Index (A and B): Two 8-bit registers used for tempory storage.